 Latency is the amount of time it takes for a computer or application to respond to your request.
 The less time it takes the better.
 This is a test where you want to score low and there's a theoretical limit to how low you can go.
 Zero.
 Meaning the response was instant.
-Absolute zero is impossible on this test, we're still governed by the laws of physics.
+Absolute zero is impossible on this test.

 What is TCP?

 Transmission Control Protocol or TCP is how you're able to see this page right now.
 The vast majority of your internet communication traverses this reliable, ordered and error-checked delivery of a stream of bytes.

 a.k.a.
 TestMy Latency is not the average ICMP ping you get from your command line.
 TestMy Latency runs on the Transmission Control Protocol (TCP) (layer 4 - transport) where as normal ping runs on ICMP (layer 3 - network).
 ICMP is not used to exchange data between systems and has no way of interacting or detecting issues with the layers above it (layers 4 through 7).
 Your average command line ping simply can't give a full picture of what's happening on layer 4.
 TestMy Latency is different and tests at the transport layer.

 “TCP Segment drops manifest as large increases in delay”

 Read this latency test case study posted at stanford.edu on the difference between ICMP ping and TCP ping.